maximbetin/instagram-helper/README.md

 **Browser Management**: The tool always launches a new browser instance to ensure reliable operation.
 If you encounter connection errors, close any existing browser instances and try again.

-**Account Management**: Instagram accounts are now managed through the external `instagram_accounts.txt` file, making it easier to customize without touching code.
+**Account Management**: Instagram accounts are now managed directly through the GUI text area, making it easier to customize without editing external files.

 ## Development